 In Florida, drivers can obtain their full drivers license at the age of 18.

 Florida requires you to renew your license every 8 years.
-If you are over a certain age, additional license renewal rules apply:
+There are additional provisions for older drivers:

 The state of Florida enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In Florida, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Florida, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

-Texting while driving is illegal in most but not all states.
+Cellphones and other handheld devices are banned while driving in most states.
 In Florida, hand-held devices such as phones and mp3 player are are not banned.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Florida.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Florida, distracted driving is listed as a category on police crash report forms.

 Florida requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Florida is $30.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.